-Once they have accepted the CTA, your heroes have embarked on a frightful journey, crossing the first threshold on their road to master the ordinary world.
+Once they have accepted the CTA, your heroes have embarked on a frightful journey, crossing the first threshold on the path to master the ordinary world.
 This is the time they are most vulnerable to torment by past failures, the temptation of human nature and outside forces.

-Google and spam email filters are the guardians of the first threshold.
-Like Sphinx, they stand between those willing to take the first step and the talismans needed to succeed in the quest.
+Google, algorithms, and spam email filters are the guardians of the first threshold.
+They stand Sphinx-like between those willing to take the first step and the talismans needed to succeed in the quest.
 You must help your heroes answer the guardians’ riddles if you want to bestow your offering upon them.

 The Southern Oracle: “Do not be afraid!
 We will not harm you!
 We have been waiting for you a long time, Atreyu!”

 Back in the real world, you probably don’t believe in wizards, witches or fairy godmothers (but if you do, that’s fine).
 Instead, your business gets support from attorneys, accountants, consultants and other mentors working on your behalf.
 These people all help you be successful by mastering the laws governing the real world.
 Consequently, you provide a solution to your customer’s’ problems that exceeds expectations of what is possible on their own.

 In storytelling, mentors are heralds, often bestowing some means to complete the quest early on; even if it is simply knowledge that doesn’t make sense until the hero is ready to understand it.
 Perseus, Neo, and Luke Skywalker each received a powerful talisman from their supernatural mentors.
 You should ask yourself, what is the most valuable tool or knowledge you can give potential heroes right now that will greatly aid them in their quest?